-GOP hammers intel community watchdog for silence on leaks
+GOP reveals new Strzok texts concerning 'crescendo of leaks,' demands watchdog investigate

 Additionally, the senators pushed to know whether the ICIG was looking into Strzok's email to FBI colleagues on April 13, 2017, when he wrote that an unidentified "agency" might be the "source of some of the leaks" to the media that he'd been seeing.

+The Republicans have sought answers formally from the ICIG concerning those leaks since May.
+But, they wrote Wednesday, the ICIG has been nonresponsive -- and even claimed that it cannot comment because Atkinson gave closed-door congressional testimony on Capitol Hill and the transcript of his remarks is not yet public.

+The nonresponsiveness, the senators added, was unique to the ICIG.
+They noted that Horowitz regularly had briefed Congress on the existence of his probes into DOJ and FBI misconduct, and even "specifically mentioned personnel by job title."

-The senators also sought information related to the Democrats' impeachment inquiry -- specifically, whether the ICIG was made aware of the whistleblower's complaint and the transcript of Trump's July 25 call with Ukraine's leader before they were made public.
+The senators additionally sought information related to the Democrats' impeachment inquiry -- specifically, whether the ICIG was made aware of the whistleblower's complaint and the transcript of Trump's July 25 call with Ukraine's leader before they were made public.

 "Are you investigating the classified leaks relating to the complaint and Ukraine call?"
 The senators asked.
 "If not, why not?"